brettz9/convert-manifest-format/README.md

 which Chrome doesn't support in Manifest v3), and it is required in Chrome if using WebExtensions polyglot code.

+And for Firefox, `type: "module"` will be removed, and for Chrome, `type: "module"` will be assumed.

 ## Install

 ```shell